rahulag0110/dKLBO_web/MAC_Instructions.md

     docker-compose up --build
     ```
   - The initial build process may take **15-30 minutes**.
 Docker will download and configure all necessary dependencies during this time.
+  - Wait till you see "backend-1   | INFO:     Uvicorn running on http://0.0.0.0:8000 (Press CTRL+C to quit)"

 ### 5. Access the Web Application